Juul/tail-stream/README.md

 });
 ```

-# FAQ
+# FAQ #

+## How do I use this to follow a rotating log? ##

+You need to set the onMove option to 'stay'.
+Look at examples/log_rotate.js to see how it's done.

 ## What happens if the file is deleted? ##

-If endOnError is set, then the stream ends and if an event listener is registered for the error event, an error event is emitted.
+If endOnError is set, then the stream ends.
+If endOnError is not set, then an error event is emittted stating that the file was deleted.

-If endOnError is not set, then an error event is emittted, whether or not a handler is registered.
+## What happens if the file is changed but the length stays the same? ##

+An 'eof' event is emitted.
+No other events are emitted.

-## What happens if the file is moved/renamed ##
+## What happens if the file is moved/renamed? ##

+### If onMove is 'follow' ###

+If the operating has the /proc/self/fd folder (only modern Linux I believe) then everything will work as expected.

+If the operating system does not have the /proc/self/fd folder, but fs.watch is available, then the 'move' event callback will receive null instead of the new file path, and subsequent move events will receive null instead of both the old and new file paths.
+Also, if truncate detection is enabled it will stop functioning after move, meaning that subsequent truncates will only result in an eof event.

+If the operating system does not have the /proc/self/fd folder, and fs.watch is _not_ available, then the move/rename is detected as a file deletion, resulting in an error event stating that the file was deleted.

+### If onMove is 'error' or 'end' ###

+If the operating system has the /proc/self/fd folder _or_ fs.watch is available, then everything works as expected.

-If fs.watch is not available, then this is detected as a file deletion.
+If the operating system does not have the /proc/self/fd folder, _and_ fs.watch is _not_ available, then the move/rename is detected as a file deletion, resulting in an error event stating that the file was deleted.

-If fs.watch _is_ available and truncate detection is enabled, then errors occur (and the stream is closed if endOnError is set).

-If fs.watch is available and truncate detection is _disabled_ then moving the file will not disrupt the stream.
+### If onMove is 'stay' ###

+This always works as expected, but fs.watchFile is always used instead of fs.watch.
+Since fs.watchFile relies on stat polling, there can be a delay between the replacement file appears and it is noticed.

+# ToDo #

+* Implement unit tests.
+* Test on other operating systems.

 # License #